tmorrell/AuthorCarpentry/README.md

 4. Preservation

-But also enable an essential fifth component of knowledge management in the digital age:
+*But also enable an essential fifth component of knowledge management in the digital age*:

 5. Replication, Reuse, and Remixing